 UM atUM [S02-ep03]: From Harbor Wildlife to the Science Festival

 This week on *AUM science*, Nicolas Bierne, a researcher atISEM, talks to us about the strange underwater fauna found in the harbor.
-In the second half of the program, we present the final installment of our series on the LIRMM with Alexandre Pinlou.
-Finally, Agnès Pesenti shares the program for the Science Festival.
+In the second half of the show, we present the final installment of our series on the LIRMM with Alexandre Pinlou.
+Finally, Agnès Pesenti shares the program for the Fête de la Science.

-In the second half of the program, we present the third and final installment of our mini-series on Lirmm, and this time Alexandre Pinlou will introduce you to the Department of Computer Science.
+In the second half of the program, we present the third and final installment of our miniseries on Lirmm, and this time Alexandre Pinlou will introduce you to the Department of Computer Science.
 From computational theory, data science, and artificial intelligence to bioinformatics, image processing, and software engineering, he’ll use examples to explain how computer science is woven into every aspect of our daily lives.
-To celebrate its 30th anniversary, Lirmm is taking advantage of the Fête de la Science to invite you to explore its facilities and learn about the work of its researchers during a major open house on Saturday, October 8.
+To celebrate its 30th anniversary, Lirmm is taking advantage of the Festival of Science to invite you to explore its facilities and learn about the researchers’ work during a major open house on Saturday, October 8.

-And we’re staying with the Science Festival, featuring our last-minute guest—this week, it’s Agnès Pesenti from the Science Outreach Department, who’ll be presenting the Science Festival program.
+And we’re staying with the Festival of Science with our last-minute guest—this week, it’s Agnès Pesenti from the Science Outreach Department, who’s here to present the Festival of Science program.

 Co-production: Divergence FM, University of Montpellier